SanjayArepally/operational-workflow-orchestrator/README.md

 🧪 Testing
 The project includes a comprehensive test suite covering both the base routing rules and the new conditional logic thresholds.

+Bash

 pytest
 Current Status: 7/7 Tests Passed (Includes test_fraud_high_risk_freezes_account and test_fraud_medium_risk_triggers_2fa).

-#📬 Postman Collection
+📬 Postman Collection
 For easier testing, a Postman collection is included.

 Import Workflow_Event_Orchestrator.postman_collection.json.

-Necessary: Ensure your environment base_url is set to http://localhost:5001.
+Important: Ensure your environment base_url is set to http://localhost:5001.

 The collection includes pre-configured requests for: